 What can I expect?

-In 2017, our monthly shows will take place at the beautiful and historic Clubhouse (formerly the Ladies' Literary Club).
-We’ll always have drinks on hand (cash bar) to lighten the mood and relax the storytellers and audience.
-These shows are 21+ and all guests will need a valid picture ID.
+In 2018, our monthly shows will take place at Metro Music Hall, 615 W 100 S. These shows are 21+ and all guests will need a valid picture ID.

-Doors open at 6:00pm, an hour before stories begin so folks can enjoy drinks and fine company before stories.
+Doors open at 6:00pm, an hour before stories begin so folks can enjoy drinks (Metro has a full bar) and fine company before stories.

 As you enter, you may be invited by a volunteer to fill out an anonymous audience participation slip.
 Our host will read these in the interstitial moments between stories while judges confer on scores.
 This is a great way to participate even if you’re not up for getting onstage.

 Once the show begins, our host will introduce the show, guest judges, and theme of the night and we’ll dive into stories.
-Half way through, we’ll have a 30 minute intermission followed by more stories.
+After 5 stories, we’ll have an intermission followed by 5 more stories.
 At the end we’ll announce our winner!

 What is the etiquette?